srid/neuron/README.md

 ## Running

-- Use your own notes, or get the "content" directory from [srid.ca](https://github.com/srid/srid.ca) for demonstration.
+To run neuron, you will need a directory that holds all your zettel files.
+This repo comes up with sample zettelkasten at `./guide`, and you may create your own based on that one.

 - Run `nix-build` to build the "neuron" executable
-- Run `./result/bin/neuron /path/to/content/dir rib serve`
+- Run `./result/bin/neuron ./guide rib serve`

-This should generate HTML, and spin up a web server at http://localhost:8080 where you can view your Zettelkasten.
+This should generate HTML for the guide zettelkasten in this repo, and spin up a web server at http://localhost:8080 where you can view it.

 ### Creating new zettels

 ```
-vim $(./result/bin/neuron /path/to/content/dir new "Some title")
+vim $(./result/bin/neuron ./guide new "Some title")
 ```